Salem, South Dakota: Education

-Salem, South Dakota is home to one public school and one private school.
-Public school McCook Central teaches students from kindergarten to high school, while Saint Mary's private school teaches kindergarten to eighth grade.
+Salem, South Dakota is home to one public school.
+Public school McCook Central teaches students from kindergarten to high school.
+The town had a private Christian school, Saint Mary's, for over 100 years, before it closed operations in 2023.

 McCook Central High School had a student to teacher ratio of 13:1 and had 111 students enrolled in the 2013–14 school year.
 The high school's student body makeup for the 2013–14 school year was 49% male and 51% female.
 The public school has been under construction for over a year and its $7.1 million building project will soon be completed.
 The new building will house the middle school and high school students at the school.
 The new building will be replacing the original school which was built in 1924.
 The new school will have a stage, performing arts center, commons areas, classrooms, offices, and bathrooms.
 The most-popular student activities at the public school are FFA, band, chorus, and sports.